sakset/getyourdata/README.md

 GetYourData.org is a semi-crowdsourced site that makes it possible for a single individual to send an information request to a company.
 The user can select a list of companies that have information of the person, allowing every information request to be created at once.
 Depending on the organization, a request can be handled using either an email message (automatically sent by GetYourData.org) or in mail (printable letter is created by GetYourData.org).

-More information can be found at [requestyourdata.org](http://okffi.github.io/ryd/)
+Information can be found at [requestyourdata.org](http://okffi.github.io/ryd/)

 ### Setting up the development server ###